Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## Decompression Is The Real Hiring Work

-A good hiring process is not just matching.
+A good hiring process needs more than matching.

 It is decompression.